homam-gh/contacts/README.md

     4. removing toastify and adding a custom one from scratch
     5. complete documentation

-## Documentation

-This is a code challenge/test for [Eurail](https://www.eurail.com/en), using following technology stack:

-    - reactjs
-    - typescript
-    - vite
-    - css modules

 #### Things to consider

     - Since this was an SPA(single page application) there is no routing system hence no `react-router-dom` added